 Dr. Vahora works with pharmacists to create a specialized medicine compatible with each of her unique patients.
 Reflective of her overall practice philosophy, medication plans are similarly tailored to deliver ultra-personalized care.
 Some woman may choose non-hormonal options, including the MonaLisa Touch®.

-What Exactly is Hormone Replacement Therapy?
+What Exactly is Hormone Optimization?
 And Do I Need it?

 One of the most frequent questions I am asked relates to hormone replacement therapy.
 Menopause patients want to know what it entails, is it safe, and how do they know if they need it.
 Let’s delve into this.
 My goal, as your doctor, is to make menopause as comfortable as possible.
 And that includes, pre- and post-menopause too.
 Hormone replacement therapy can do just that.